Casual-Trolling/op-skyblade/README.md

 # url-scraper
-A HTML scraper that will search for a spesific link within a webpage.
-Originally designed to be used
+A HTML scraper that is designed to search for a github link in a websites HTML page.
+Originaly designed to check suspicious links. still in dev :P